By Tim Hepher and Cyril Altmeyer

 Deliveries have been held in check this year as Airbus installs a permanent fix to the recent problem of wing cracks on the huge double-decker jet, which entered service in 2007.

-But analysts say it must on average deliver 30 a year to reach its breakeven goal for the program in 2015, or else cut costs further and push the breakeven threshold below 30.
+But analysts say it must on average deliver 30 a year to reach its breakeven goal for the programme in 2015, or else cut costs further and push the breakeven threshold below 30.

 Industry sources told Reuters last week that Airbus planned to carry out a review of its flagship jet due to slow sales and had not ruled out shaving A380 output to avoid gaps in 2015 when a handful of the jets remain unsold.